LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 tags:  mathematics AI art diffusion 'machine learning' 'deep learning'
 ---

 _A denoising diffusion probabilistic model for generating numbers based on the MNIST dataset.
-The underlying machine learning model is a U-Net model, which is a convolutional autoencoder with skip connections._
+The underlying machine learning model is a U-Net model, which is a convolutional autoencoder with skip connections.
+A large part of this post is dedicated to implementing this model architecture in Julia._

 This is part of a series.
 The other articles are:
 - [Part 1: first principles][first_principles].